Last Updated - August 19, 2025

 If you are at all concerned about your child’s speech development ask to speak to your health visitor about your concerns.
 Furthermore you can attend one of the groups at the Family Hub where a support worker will be able to offer advice.

 Dummies offer a soothing and comforting transformation to wean babies off breastfeeding, as well as helping children learn to fall asleep by themselves.
-But dummies can get in the way of a child learning to talk and weaning children off the dummy can be challenging.
-There is also some evidence linking them to speech impediments.
+There is some evidence to suggest that frequent dummy use in the daytime may affect young children’s speech sound development.

 Children develop at different speeds and it is exciting that he is now saying 10 words.
 There are lots of strategies and websites that you can access which will show you how you can support your child on their communication journey.
 At 2 years your child will be approaching their two year health check and the health visitor will be able to offer advice.